timgit/pg-boss/docs/usage.md

 > See comments above on `cancel([ids])` regarding when the promise will resolve or reject because of a batch operation.

-## `deleteQueue(name)`

-Deletes all pending jobs in the specified queue from the active job table.
-All jobs in the archive table are retained.

-## `deleteAllQueues()`

-Deletes all pending jobs from all queues in the active job table.
-All jobs in the archive table are retained.

 ## `getQueueSize(name [, options])`

 Returns the number of pending jobs in a queue by name.